 Acknowledgements

 This work was supported by funds from Tufts University and Bielefeld University.
 The BACE has been supported by grants to JSD from the National Science Foundation (DEB-0546670); the U.S. Department of Energy’s Office of Science (BER), through the Northeastern Regional Center of the National Institute for Climatic Change Research and the Terrestrial Ecosystem Sciences program; and the United States Department of Agriculture’s National Institute of Food and Agriculture (USDA-NIFA 2015-67003-23485).
-We thank Risa McNellis and Annie Nguyen for help with fieldwork, and Ruth Jakobs for help with the chemical analyses
+We thank Risa McNellis and Annie Nguyen for help with fieldwork, Ruth Jakobs for assistance with the chemical analyses, and Eric Scott for help with data analysis.

 Literature Cited